 When you visit the best Christmas markets in Alsace, expect only original and quality products like Christmas decorations, original gifts, or beautiful jewelry and accessories.

 What to Eat & Drink in the Alsace Christmas Markets

 The Christmas markets in Alsace are a great place to taste the regional products.
 Look out for tasty local specialties like tarte flambée, pretzels, bredeles (Christmas biscuits), and mannele (brioche gingerbread men).
 Depending on where you go, you will find more local specialties like the wild boar on a spit in Ribeauvillé.

 Being a wine region, don’t miss the vin chaud – mulled wine – to warm you up.
-This hot wine is slightly spicy, smells of cinnamon and tastes really good.
+This hot wine is slightly spicy, smells of cinnamon, and tastes really good!

 Beer lovers will be happy to know that there are many micro-breweries in Alsace producing excellent beers.
-Water drawn from the groundwater, barley malt, yeast, and hops (for the bitter flavor) are the ingredients of Alsace beer, which is mainly lager.
-There are several types of beer available including seasonal beer.
+Water is drawn from the groundwater, barley malt, yeast, and hops (for the bitter flavor) are the ingredients of Alsace beer, which is mainly lager.
+There are several types of beer available, including seasonal beer.
 The Christmas beer, for example, is a slightly darker ale.

 And if you need a break from the Christmas crowds, the winegrowers are always open for wine tastings and some shopping.